ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 ### 9. Real-World Applications

-#### a) Healthcare
+- 🏥 **Healthcare:**
-- Clustering patients based on symptoms or treatment outcomes with overlapping conditions.
+  Clustering patients based on symptoms or treatment outcomes with overlapping conditions.

-#### b) Marketing
+- 📈 **Marketing:**
-- Segmenting customers who exhibit behaviors that align with multiple groups.
+  Segmenting customers who exhibit behaviors that align with multiple groups.

-#### c) IoT and Sensor Data
+- 🌐 **IoT and Sensor Data:**
-- Clustering sensor readings where boundaries between clusters are ambiguous.
+  Clustering sensor readings where boundaries between clusters are ambiguous.

-#### d) Financial Services
+- 💳 **Financial Services:**
-- Detecting overlapping patterns in credit risk analysis or customer profiling.
+  Detecting overlapping patterns in credit risk analysis or customer profiling.

 ---